NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

-> 💡 Tip: For now, follow the instructions given by Hans-Günther to complete the missing run loop.
+> 💡 Tip: For now, follow the instructions given by Hansel to complete the missing run loop.
 Fill the poses.yaml file with the positions you took.
 You can create some methods on the pick and place executor to perform the two phases and make the code more readable.
 The correction for the intern solution is in the `/ned3pro_quality_check_manager/scripts/quality_check_node_intern.py` file.

 ### Raspberry side